Bellafaire/CircuiTikZ-Tool/README.md

 This project is designed to be an open-source tool for creating schematics with CircuiTikz.
 The goal of this project isn't to do everything with CircuiTikz, just handle the tedious parts of creating circuits in LaTex.
 Component labels, display parameters, and other configuration options are editable by the user through text fields.
-Currently most of the basic functionality is in the program with the exception of file input/output and some display parameters being editable in the UI.
+Currently most of the basic functionality is implemented in the program, some "quality of life" features still need to be added before the program is out of the pre-release stage.

 Currently Supported Components (Pre-release 0.0.3):
 - Path (wire)